 where, what and how data is acquired, stored and processed.
 The vision is to introduce a new paradigm of intelligent machine learning

-algorithms that learn continually via feedback and make high-level decisions with minimal human supervision, thus
+algorithms that learn continually via feedback and make high-level decisions in collaboration with humans, thus

 pushing the envelope of automated scientific and social discoveries.